tonioni/WinUAE/cputest/readme.txt

 Notes and limitations:

 - Test generator is very brute force based, it should be more intelligent..
+Now has optional target src/dst/opcode modes for better bus/address error testing.
-- Address error testing is optional, if disabled, generated tests never cause address errors.
+- Bus and address error testing is optional, if disabled, generated tests never cause bus/address errors.
 - RTE test only tests stack frame types 0 and 2 (if 68020+)
 - All tests that would halt or reset the CPU are skipped (RESET in supervisor mode, STOP parameter that would stop the CPU etc)
 - Single instruction test set will take long time to run on real 68000.
 Few minutes to much longer...
-- Undefined flags (for example DIV and CHK) are also verified.
+- Undefined flags (for example DIV and CHK or 68000/010 bus address error) are also verified.
 It probably would be good idea to optionally filter them out.
 - Instruction cycle order or timing is ignored.
 It is not possible without extra hardware.
-- 68000 bus errors are not tested but there are some plans for future version with custom hardware.
-(Hatari also uses UAE CPU core)
 - FPU testing is not yet fully implemented.
 - Sometimes reported old and new condition code state does not match error report..

 Tester compatibility (integer instructions only):

 68000: Complete.
-Bus errors are only supported partially.
+Including bus and address error stack frame/register/CCR modification undocumented behavior.
 68010: Partially supported.
 68020: Almost complete (DIV undocumented behavior is not yet known)
 68030: Same as 68020.